yoerisamwel/Power-Query/README.md

 An added advantage is that with Sharepoint and Power automate the logic in the scripts can be automated on a basic lavel allowing team memmbers to receive run reports with the analysis/data they need.

 I am using the repository to store the M-Code allowing me to easily read back on code I have written in the past as I am a big copy paster.

+The routing guide was a project to automate a cumbersome pricing/routing excel file is used between teams

+The error sheets are sheet where I identified error in the input data and processed it so it would be presented in the folling format: responcible location/operator/shipment/error.
+I found the original way of presenting the high level amound of errors made resolving the errors for the operators very cumbersome and they dragged their feed because of it.
+In this format it is easier to identify the errors and the shipments they are on and have the responcible operators correct them.
+We also tied these to KPI's for the operators.